THCLab/cesrox/README.md

 ## License

+EUPL 1.2

-EUPL 1.2 / We have distilled the most crucial license specifics to make your adoption seamless: [see here](https://github.com/THCLab/licensing).
+We have distilled the most crucial license specifics to make your adoption seamless: [see here for details](https://github.com/THCLab/licensing).

 ## Installation